apigee-labs/rapier/README.md

 Field Name | Type | Description
 ---|:---:|---
-selector_location | `string` | Either the string "path-segment" or "path-parameter".
+queryPathSelectorLocation | `string` | Either the string "path-segment" or "path-parameter".
 The default is "path-parameter".
 This controls whether the selector for a multi-valued relationship appears in a separate path segment of the URL, or as a path parameter in the same path segment as the relationship name. patch_consumes | `string` | The media type used for PATCH requests.
 Default is `['application/merge-patch+json']` error_reponse | `schema` | the schema of the response for all error cases. the default is `{}`